EoBryanDev/cupcake-store-ftnd/docs/1_system-requirements.md

 ## Design Requirements

-- It should be develop a webapp
+- It must be developed a webapp
+- It must be used pnpm as package manager
+- It must be used Typescript
+- It must be used Tailwind
-- It should be develop with NextJS
+- It must be developed with NextJS
+- It must be used Shadcn@2.10.0 as react component lib
+- It must be used React-Hook-Form
+- It must be used React-Query
+- It must be used Vitests as Unit Test
+- It must be used Cypress as E2E Test
-- Cart feature must be develop with global state
+- It must be used Eslint, Prettier and .config to help with code pattern
+- It must be used Zustand as Global State Manager
+- It must be used page router
+- It must be used view-service-action